 Significant events since Round 2.
-The Round 2 submission included three security category

-5 parameter sets: HQC-256-1, HQC-256-2, and HQC-256-3, each targeting different decryption failure rates.
-The parameter set HQC-256-1 was broken during the second round [188].
-The updated HQC specification now contains only one parameter set for each security category, and each has a sufficiently low decryption failure rate to avoid the attack [188].
+The Round 2 submission included three parameter sets for security category 5: HQC-256-1, HQC-256-2, and HQC-256-3, each targeting different decryption failure rates.
+The parameter set HQC-256-1 was broken during the second round [206].
+The updated HQC specification now contains only one parameter set for each security category, and each has a sufficiently low decryption failure rate to avoid the attack [206].

-Side-channel attacks were found against HQC [189, 190], but the current implementations of HQC are said to run in constant time and avoid secret-dependent memory access.
+Side-channel attacks were found against HQC [207, 208], but the current implementations of HQC are said to run in constant time and avoid secret-dependent memory access.

-Another significant change to the HQC specification (after the second round) was the removal of the BCH-repetition decoder due to overall improvements offered by the RMRS decoder [187].
+Another significant change to the HQC specification (after the second round) was the removal of the BCH-repetition decoder due to overall improvements offered by the RMRS decoder [205].

 Overall assessment.
 HQC offers strong security assurances and a mature decryption failure rate analysis.
-Although the quasi-cyclic structure of HQC enables small public keys and ciphertexts, HQC public keys and ciphertexts are larger than all the other remaining structured code- and structured lattice-based KEMs, see table C.2.
-The overall performance of HQC is acceptable, though not optimal 2.10.
+Although the quasi-cyclic structure of HQC enables reasonable sizes for public keys and ciphertexts, HQC public keys and ciphertexts are larger than all of the other remaining structured code- and structured lattice-based KEMs (see Tables 6 and 7).
+The overall performance of HQC is acceptable, though not optimal.